lake-wg/edhoc/draft-ietf-lake-edhoc.md

 RFC Editor: Please remove this appendix.

-Main changes:
+* From -09 to -10:
    * SUITES_I simplified to only contain the selected and more preferred suites
+   * Info is a CBOR sequence and context is a bstr
    * Separate header parameters for CWT and UCCS
-* Info is CBOR sequence and context is bstr
    * CWT Confirmation Method kid extended to bstr / int

 * From -08 to -09:
    * G_Y and CIPHERTEXT_2 are now included in one CBOR bstr